iCharlesHu/swift-experimental-subprocess/README.md

         environment: Environment = .inherit,
         workingDirectory: FilePath? = nil,
         platformOptions: PlatformOptions = .default,
         input: FileDescriptor? = nil,
         output: FileDescriptor? = nil,
         error: FileDescriptor? = nil
+    ) throws -> ProcessIdentifier

+    /// Run a executable with given configuration and return its process
+    /// identifier immediately without monitoring the state of the
+    /// subprocess nor waiting until it exits.
+    ///
+    /// This method is useful for launching subprocesses that outlive their
+    /// parents (for example, daemons and trampolines).
+    ///
+    /// - Parameters:
+    ///   - configuration: The `Subprocess` configuration to run.
+    ///   - input: A file descriptor to bind to the subprocess' standard input.
+    ///   - output: A file descriptor to bind to the subprocess' standard output.
+    ///   - error: A file descriptor to bind to the subprocess' standard error.
+    /// - Returns: the process identifier for the subprocess. public static func runDeatched(
+        _ configuration: Configuration,
+        input: FileDescriptor? = nil,
+        output: FileDescriptor? = nil,
+        error: FileDescriptor? = nil